Put It in a Love Song: Music video

 The music video for "Put It in a Love Song" was directed by Melina Matsoukas, and was filmed at several locations on Rio de Janeiro, Brazil, on February 9, 2010.
-The original video was going to be shot at Egypt.
-However, Knowles was on tour in Brazil at the time the music video was going to be recorded, so both singers agreed about shooting the video in Rio.
-The music video locations included two favelas: the Dona Marta Hill and the Conceição Hill - the same place where Michael Jackson's video of "They Don't Care About Us" was shot.
+The original video was going to be shot in Egypt.
+However, Beyoncé was on tour in Brazil at the time the music video was going to be recorded, so both singers agreed about shooting the video in Rio.
+The music video locations included two favelas: the Dona Marta Hill and the Conceição Hill—the same place where Michael Jackson's video of "They Don't Care About Us" was shot.
 It was also shot in the center of Rio, and at the Sambódromo, with 80 members of the Grande Rio Samba School.
 After finishing the music video, Keys said:

 Shooting 'Put It in a Love Song' in Rio, in Brazil, was very incredible, I feel that the energy of the city matches the energy of the song.
 It's sensual, it's exciting, it's so rich with color.
 I loved it.
 The people came out so heavy and so hard.
 I think it was exciting, especially to participate and experience it with them like that.
 Me and B have a good relationship.
 And to be able to have the chemistry we have and do it in a city that's so unique like that is unforgettable.
 The pictures speak a thousand words.
 So you saw the energy out there.
 It was great.